Homework problems and due dates (not the dates the

 definitions in this section say many of the right

-things, but don't hold up under scrutiny, and there'a lot of
+things, but don't hold up under scrutiny, and there's lot of

 conceptual material that's absent from the book, before which